rails/rails/guides/source/upgrading_ruby_on_rails.md

 For the vast majority of applications this change needs no action.
-But in the very rare event that your application needs autoloading while running in production mode, set `Rails.application.config.enable_dependency_loading` to true.
+But in the very rare event that your application needs autoloading while running in production, set `Rails.application.config.enable_dependency_loading` to true.

 ### XML Serialization